 It is very unlikely for cryptocurrencies to be stopped by regulation.
 Due to their decentralized nature, one cannot turn off blockchain by a single switch.
 As experience shows, there are countries like India or China actively hindering adoption by blocking related services such as trading platforms, wallets, or mining services.
 However, people always find a suitable workaround, practically eliminating the constraints (i.e. when exchanges were banned in China, people started to trade cryptocurrencies in Telegram groups).
 Blockchain is more resistant to malicious attacks than the Internet.

 Which countries are blockchain-hostile, blockchain-neutral, and blockchain-friendly?

-- Hostile (actively hinder adoption): China, India
+- Hostile (actively hindering adoption): China, India

-- Neutral (wait): United States, European Union
+- Neutral (waiting): United States, European Union

 - Friendly (actively supporting adoption): South Korea, Singapore, Japan, Malta, Gibraltar, Switzerland, Lichtenstein